 Mobile electronics use power.
 And as the software becomes more complex, they use more and more of it.
 At Google I/O 2015, the company has announced an improvement on the ultra low-power mode found in Lollipop.
 They're calling it "Doze," for obvious reasons, and it will debut in the M release of Android scheduled to go into a developer preview soon.
 It should debut in public builds later this year.

 Specifics on the improvements made to the low-power mode are scarce, but apparently they are extensive enough for some dramatic power savings.
+According to the I/O presenter, a Nexus 9 equipped with an Android M developer preview build saw nearly two times the battery life in low power mode versus the same hardware running Android Lollipop.
 Read More

 The Play Store is consistently pelted with new apps that always run in the background, counting our steps, tracking our location, or listening to us as we sleep.
 These tasks require that a process remains in an active state, and whenever there's any activity going on within a smartphone, battery life takes a hit.
 Android 4.4 reduces the impact of these processes with new support for hardware sensor batching.